pdxparrot/assets/SETUP.md

 * Create a PlayerBehaviorData in Data/Data and attach it to the PlayerManager component
   * Set the Actor Layer to Player
 * Attach the manager to the LoadingManager prefab

-# Game States

-## MainGameState

-* Create a new MainGameState script that overrides the Game MainGameState
-  * Implement the required interface
-* Create an empty Prefab and add the MainGameState component to it
-* **TODO:** set the intial scene name
-* Attach to the GameData

-## GameOverState

-* Create a new GameOverState script that overrides the Game GameOverState
-  * Implement the required interface
-* Create an empty Prefab and add the GameOverState component to it
-* **TODO:** game over menu
-* Attach to the MainGameState
-* Attach to the SceneTester

 ## TODO